 'Greywashing' is inspired by the layers of society present on the streets of Beijing.
 It draws upon the black ink advertisements subsequently concealed with grey paint by the Chinese government which leave the city's walls covered with grey patches.
 Using the same visual language I introduce my mark in this endless socio-economic circuit generated by these two antagonistic forces.

-‘Life is where my core interest lies; the way in which we feel, think, move, touch, procreate and give life, and that the cycle starts all over again.
-I explore this through materials, turning them into ‘creaptures’, creature sculptures that aim to hold a sense of life.’
+'Life is where my core interest lies; how we feel, think, move, touch, procreate and give life, and that the cycle starts all over again.
+I explore this through materials, turning them into 'creaptures', creature sculptures that aim to hold a sense of life.'